bolderbrush10/SearchlightAssault/programmer-notes.md

 ## Current  Task:

-- We also want to think about teleporting or somehow... hiding the entities we're replacing.
-It's been a while since we thought about that.
-It'd be nice to not have to spawn / destroy turrets all the time just because we're boosting them.

 - Still need to think about gameplay / balance for boosting effect...
 Cooldown on turrets which have been boosted?

 - Need to think about swapping in searchlight when unpowered vs powered vs foe spotted